hipe/tmx/beauty_salon/doc/issues/028-name-conventions-for-functions-and-methods.md

-of in some way adding more context to an event to make it clearer for example under what action it occurred. we are not yet sure whether it makes more sense to "sign" an event in a sender method or a receiver method; so as such we are encouraging the use of more descrptive names for methods that sign the events they produce or transform.
+of in some way adding more context to an event to make it clearer for example under what action it occurred. we are not yet sure whether it makes more sense to "sign" an event in a sender method or a receiver method; so as such we are encouraging the use of more descriptive names for methods that sign the events they produce or transform.